WuShouXuan/WuShouXuan.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News & Updates
-- *2024.07*: &nbsp;🎉🎉 Our journal paper is accepted by _Journal of Graphics_.
+- *2024.12*: &nbsp;🎉🎉 Our journal paper is accepted by _Journal of Graphics_.
 Congrats to Haoxuan!
+- *2024.12*: &nbsp;🎉🎉 Our conference paper is accepted by CSD&M 2024.
+Congrats to Jiawei!
 - *2024.07*: &nbsp;🎉🎉 Funded by the China Scholarship Council, I am about to visiting the SIRIUS Research Center at the University of Oslo in Norway for one year.
 (Co-Supervisor: Prof. Arild Waaler and Prof. Dimitris Kiritsis)
 - *2024.04*: &nbsp;🎉🎉 The journal paper "Design Ontology for Cognitive Thread Supporting Traceability Management in Model-based Systems Engineering" is accepted by the _Journal of Industrial Information Integration_.
 It is a top journal (JCR Q1, Engineering/Industrial) with an impact factor of 15.7 in 2024.